jupyter-book/mystmd/docs/integrating-jupyter.md

   thebe: true
 ```

 When `thebe:true` and no `github` or `binder` keys are present MyST will try to connect to a server using the default (local settings).
-To make this work you'll need to [](#start-a-local-jupyter-server) with the correct defaults or [provide alternative the direct connection options](#directly-connecting-to-a-jupyter-server).
+To make this work you'll need to [](#start-a-local-jupyter-server) with the correct defaults or [provide alternative direct connection options](#directly-connecting-to-a-jupyter-server).

 Note this is equivalent to: